Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 ```
 https://{yourfunctionname}.azurewebsites.net/api/LoRaEdgeDecoderHelium
 ```

+Please, make sure to save all your settings configuration changes before continuing to the next step.

 ### Configuration of the Decoder Function: Environment variables

 After the deployment of the function code succeeded, we need to take care of the configuration.